-Wildfires soar by nearly 500% as government urged to hold emergency meeting
+Wildfires increase by nearly 500% as government urged to hold emergency meeting

-Wildfires soar by 500% in parts of UK as government urged to hold emergency meeting on water supplies
+Wildfires increase by 500% in parts of UK as government urged to hold emergency meeting on water supply

-Countryside regions ‘tinder dry,’ fire services warn
+Countryside regions ‘tinder dry’, fire services warn

-Soaring temperatures have caused wildfires to increase by nearly 500 per cent, Dorset and Wiltshire fire service has warned as drought conditions put pressure on water supplies in parts of the UK.
+Soaring temperatures have caused wildfires to increase by nearly 500 per cent, Dorset and Wiltshire Fire Service has warned, as drought conditions put pressure on the water supply in parts of the UK.

-Jason Moncrieff, area manager at Dorset and Wiltshire fire service, said they are “massively stretched” due to soaring wildfire incidents in the region.
+Jason Moncrieff, the area manager for Dorset and Wiltshire, said the service is “massively stretched” by the increase in wildfire incidents in the region.

 “It is a massive difference.
-The first 10 days of August this year versus last year there were 492 per cent more of these types of fires.
-So that’s field fires, grass fires, heathland fires – all those sorts of fires in the open, a 492 per cent increase this year,” Mr Moncrieff told the Today programme.
+The first 10 days of August this year versus last year, there were 492 per cent more of these types of fires.
+So that’s field fires, grass fires, heathland fires – all those sorts of fires in the open, a 492 per cent increase this year,” Mr Moncrieff told the BBC’s Today programme.

 He added that a fire on Friday on the Studland peninsula near Purbeck was caused by an outdoor barbeque so could have been avoided.

-Emergency services were called to the blaze at around 1pm, where at one point 90 crew members worked to extinguish the flames and stayed at the scene throughout the night.
+Emergency services were called to the blaze at around 1pm.
+At one point 90 crew members were working to extinguish the flames, and firefighters stayed at the scene throughout the night.

-Flames spread to the Isle of Purbeck, forcing police to evacuate Studland beach which had been busy with people out in the sun.
+Flames spread to the Isle of Purbeck, forcing police to evacuate Studland beach, which had been busy with people out in the sun.

-The fire service is warning people against using barbeques in the countryside, where the grass has dried out due to weeks of hot and dry conditions and a red severity fire alert is now in place across Dorset and Wiltshire for the coming days.
+The fire service is warning people against using barbeques in the countryside, where the grass has dried out following weeks of hot and dry conditions, and a red-severity fire alert is now in place across Dorset and Wiltshire for the coming days.

 “Amazingly, yesterday’s fire looks as though it was started by a disposable barbecue,” Mr Moncrief said.
-“There can’t be many people in Britain who don’t know the advice at the moment is not to bring a barbecue, do not use a barbecue, especially disposable barbecues at these places such as Studland Heath.
-That’s our message, bring a picnic - don’t bring a barbecue.”
+“There can’t be many people in Britain who don’t know the advice at the moment is not to bring a barbecue, do not use a barbecue, especially disposable barbecues, at these places such as Studland Heath.
+That’s our message: bring a picnic – don’t bring a barbecue.”

 The region’s countryside is “tinder dry,” group manager Stuart Gillion added.

-“This not only increases the risk of fires spreading quickly but also increases the risk of ignition.
+“This not only increases the risk of fires spreading quickly, but also increases the risk of ignition.
 We are urging local farmers to take extra care, as sparks from hot machinery can easily lead to a field catching fire, and we ask everyone enjoying our beautiful countryside and coastline to take extra care and be vigilant with anything that could lead to a fire starting.”

 Drought ‘could persist for months’

-It comes after the Environment Agency (EA) warned that England’s drought could persist for months into 2023.

-John Curtin, executive director for local operations at the EA, said that after the driest summer in 50 years, it would take “weeks' worth of rain” to replenish water sources.
+It comes after the Environment Agency (EA) warned that England’s drought could persist for months, even into 2023.
+John Curtin, executive director for local operations at the EA, said that after the driest summer in 50 years, it would take “weeks’ worth of rain” to replenish water sources.

-Eight of 14 areas designated by the EA have now moved to “drought”, the second stage, including Devon and Cornwall, Solent and South Downs, Kent and South London, Herts and North London, East Anglia, Thames, Lincolnshire and Northamptonshire, and East Midlands.
+Eight of 14 areas monitored by the EA are now classified as suffering from drought, including Devon and Cornwall, Solent and South Downs, Kent and South London, Herts and North London, East Anglia, Thames, Lincolnshire and Northamptonshire, and East Midlands.

-Although the EA has reassured the public that essential water supplies are safe, Thames Water has been forced to set up temporary bottled water sites across Surrey as water has been cut off in the region or dropped to low pressure due to a technical issue overnight.
+Although the EA has reassured the public that essential water supplies are safe, Thames Water has been forced to set up temporary bottled water sites across Surrey as water has been cut off in the region or dropped to low pressure following a technical issue overnight.

-“We’re very sorry if you have no water or low pressure due to the technical issues at Netley Mill Water Treatment Works.
+“We’re very sorry if you have no water or low pressure due to the technical issues at Netley Mill water treatment works.
 We are doing everything we can to get supplies back to normal as quickly as possible,” Thames Water said in a statement on Saturday.

-Frustrated locals could be seen forming snaking queues at water sites in Cranleigh and Surrey Hills after waking up to no water.
+Frustrated locals could be seen forming long queues at water sites in Cranleigh and Surrey Hills after waking up to find that they had no water.

-South West Surrey MP Jeremy Hunt weighed into the chaos assuring residents that Thames Water staff were working “round the clock” to resolve the issue.
-His intervention was met with criticism as social media users accused him of using the incident as a “photo-op.”
+South West Surrey MP Jeremy Hunt commented on the situation, assuring residents that Thames Water staff were working “round the clock” to resolve the issue.
+His intervention was met with criticism as social media users said he was using the incident as a “photo op”.

 Former England footballer Graeme Le Saux, who lives in the area, said in response: “It is all about you, isn’t it?
 Whilst people suffer, you happily support mismanaged vital infrastructure.
 There is no bottled water at the pick up points, they’ve already run out.
 But hey, a great opp for you to send out some meaningless tweet!”